Sorry, you need to enable JavaScript to visit this website.

 Note: Self-employment is defined as directly engaging in an income producing trade or business for the purpose of making a living.

-Spouse Seeking Employment must provide a Looking for Work Form to receive fee assistance for a one-time 90-day period while you look for work.
-You must then provide proof of employment to continue to receive benefits.
-If you find a job within 90 days, you must report your change of status to CCAoA.
+Spouse Seeking Employment must provide a Looking for Work Form to receive fee assistance for a one-time 180-day period while you look for work.
+If your child is enrolled during this time, you may be asked to verify that your spouse continues to seek employment.
+After 180 days, you must provide the required employment documents to support continued enrollment.

 Student Spouse must provide one of the following